Santa Catarina's guinea pig: Threats and conservation

-Because of the species low population size and small geographic location, C. intermedia is considered Critically Endangered.
+Because of the species' low population size and small geographic location, C. intermedia is considered Critically Endangered.
 Since October 2021, C. intermedia has been classified as Largely Depleted by the IUCN.

+In a report published by International Union for Conservation of Nature Species Survival Commission (IUCN SSC), along with the Zoological Society of London, C.intermedia was termed as one of the hundred most threatened species in the world.

 Within the grazing grounds the guinea pigs left evidence of exploitation of their food sources.
 Grasslands on the surrounding islands have a higher biomass and reach about 50 cm, however in feeding areas of the cavies the grasses only reach 5 cm high.
 Due to the cavies small feeding patch of 0.77 ha overexploitation when the population density is higher creates a natural fluctuation in the mortality of the species.
 If the land were to experience disturbances or environmental stochastic events the species could more severely decline.
 Although the site is within a Preservation area, restricted entry is not enforced.
 Implementation of land management and active monitoring may protect the species from other possible anthropogenic or natural threats.

 Researchers suggest monitoring the species vulnerability to parasites and subject the species to parasitological and immunological assessments.